Skip to Content

 Maximum$1,000

-In addition to the LIHEAP cash program, households experiencing a heating crisis, such as a utility shutoff, a broken heating system, or being in danger of running out of fuel, may be eligible for additional benefits through the LIHEAP crisis program.
+Households experiencing a heating crisis, such as a utility shutoff, may be eligible for additional benefits through the LIHEAP crisis program, up to a total maximum benefit of $1,000.

 What is the income limit for LIHEAP in PA?

-The income limit for LIHEAP in PA is 150% of the federal poverty level.
+The income limit for LIHEAP in Pennsylvania is 150% of the federal poverty level.
 For a family of three, that’s about $3,331 per month to qualify.

 1$1,956